Menace13/RoA-Workshop-Templates/README.md

 # RoA-Workshop-Templates
 A repository for .GML code templates as examples for people to use for their own Rivals of Aether Steam Workshop creations.
+Request new templates or ask questions about templates on Discord.
+Pull Requests will usually be accepted as long as they meet quality standards and work properly.

 ## Table of Contents